How businesses can maximize their tax savings

 HRAs.
 A Health Reimbursement Account reimburses an employee for medical expenses up to a maximum dollar amount.
 Unlike an HSA, no HDHP is required.
 Unlike an FSA, any unused portion can be carried forward to the next year.
 But only the employer can contribute to an HRA.

 Fringe benefits.
 Certain fringe benefits aren’t included in employee income, yet the employer can still deduct the portion, if any, that it pays and typically also avoid payroll taxes.
 Examples are employee discounts, group term-life insurance (up to $50,000 per person) and health insurance.

 Warning: You might be be penalized for not offering health insurance.
 The play-or-pay provision of the Affordable Care Act (ACA) can in some cases impose a penalty on “large” employers if they don’t offer full-time employees “minimum essential coverage” or if the coverage offered is “unaffordable” or doesn’t provide “minimum value.”

 The IRS has issued detailed guidance on what these terms mean and how employers can determine whether they’re a “large” employer and, if so, whether they’re offering sufficient coverage to avoid the risk of penalties.

 Generally, under the TCJA, interest paid or accrued by a business is deductible up to 30% of adjusted taxable income (ATI).
-Taxpayers (other than tax shelters) with average annual gross receipts of $25 million or less for the three previous tax years are exempt from the interest deduction limitation.
+Taxpayers (other than tax shelters) with average annual gross receipts that don't exceed the applicable threshold for the three previous tax years are exempt from the interest deduction limitation.

 Some other taxpayers are also exempt.
 For example, real property businesses can elect to fully deduct their interest, but then would be required to use the alternative depreciation system for real property used in the business.